nginxinc/kubernetes-ingress/examples/custom-resources/jwks/README.md

       export SECRET=<client secret>
       ```

-5. Create a new User called `jwks-user`.
-This can be done by selecting the Users tab on the left and then selecting Create client.
+5. Create a new User called `jwks-user` by selecting the Users tab on the left and then selecting Create client.

 6. Once the user is created, navigate to the `Credentials` tab for that user and select `Set password`.
 For this example the password can be whatever you want.
    - This can be saved in the `PASSWORD` shell variable for later: